 If you are selling a horse to someone out-of-state or country, sales tax does not apply to the transaction.
 Therefore, in order to prove that the horse was sold outside of California, keep a copy of the vanning bill (even if you didn’t pay it) in order to prove that the horse was shipped out-of-state or country by a common carrier.

 When determining a sale, exclude sales through auctions or claiming races.
 Giving away a horse doesn’t count as a sale either.
 Just be sure that you don’t accept the $1 consideration that the new owner may want to give you.
 If you do, then the transaction will be considered a sale.
-While the sales tax on a $1 is insignificant, the extra sales transaction might disqualify you from being considered
+While the sales tax on a $1 is insignificant, the extra sales transaction might disqualify you from being considered an occasional seller.

 The IRS sometimes questions whether you spend 500 hours or more a year overseeing your horse business.
 If you spend less than the required 500 hours per year, and if you have a net loss on your horse operations, the loss will be “suspended” as a “passive activity loss.”
 That means you can’t deduct your loss currently, but must accumulate your passive activity losses until such time as you can offset the losses with a “passive activity profit,” or cease being in the horse business.
 For example, assume you have accumulated $17,000 in suspended losses in prior years.
 You finally make a $10,000 profit.
 This $10,000 can be applied against the suspended losses, with the remaining $7,000 loss suspended to be written off against future years’ profits.